ERGO-Code/HiGHS/README.md

 meson setup bbdir -Dwith_tests=True meson test -C bbdir
 ```
-_The meson build files are provided by the community and are not officially supported by the HiGHS development team._
+_The meson build files are provided by the community and are not officially supported by the HiGHS development team._ **If you use this method and encounter issues, please consider contributing fixes or updates by checking the [HiGHS Contribution Guide](https://github.com/ERGO-Code/HiGHS/blob/master/CONTRIBUTING.md).**

 #### Build with Nix